What Fire and Carbon Monoxide Alarm Should You Buy?

 Understanding the variety of alarm sensor types and what they do can often be confusing when choosing the best type of fire alarm for the home – there’s no one-size-fits-all.

 Optical smoke alarms use infrared light to detect smoke.
-When enough smoke enters the sensor chamber, the particles scatter the infrared light onto a receiver that would usually not see the light pulses, this causes the alarm to activate.
+When enough smoke enters the sensor chamber, the particles scatter the infrared light onto a receiver that would usually not see the light pulses, which causes the alarm to activate.
 These types of sensors are less susceptible to interference from cooking fumes than ionisation alarms.

 The optical sensor is better at detecting slow, smouldering fires.
 This makes an optical smoke alarm perfect for rooms such as the hallway, landing, bedroom, or living room, where fires may involve burning carpet caused by overheated wiring, or slow-burning fires.